 "The way families should think about loans is, 'What is this going to cost me?' " Kantrowitz says, "because the best time to reduce your debt is before you incur it."

-After you familiarize yourself with the range of student loan options available, you can shop for the most affordable loan.
 There are three major types of college loans.
 Here's how they work: